TreeGee73/Move-It/README.md

   ## Questions / Contact Details
   This app can be found on my Github page at [TreeGee73](https://github.com/TreeGee73).

-  If you have any questions or need to contact me about this app, I can reached either on Github or by email at [treegee73@gmail.com](treegee73@gmail.com).
+  If you have any questions or need to contact me about this app, I can reached either on Github or by email.